pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## SEO (Search Engine Optimization)

 Any pages and articles you create will be published in your sitemap.xml (used by search engines like Google) and have appropriate meta tags and titles for better search indexing and discoverability on the web.

+## DNS Redirect

+If you already own a custom domain, you can point it at Curling IO hosting by creating a CNAME record (e.g., `www.examplecurling.com` → `yourclub.curling.io`) or an A record to the IP address supplied in the Website → DNS settings panel.
+After the DNS change propagates, set the same host name inside the Curling IO DNS screen so we provision the SSL certificate automatically.
+Keep the root/apex (`examplecurling.com`) redirected to the `www` host if your registrar supports it.

 ## Getting Help Setting It Up